 Just picture it.
 A French bakery run by a couple passionate about patisserie called Baisers Sucrés - literally translated as Sweet Kisses Patisserie Paris.

-After Kévin and Gnagalé Béziers’ Galettes des Rois tasting last month, I was fascinated to find out what the creative couple were dreaming up for Saint Valentine’s Day.
-So imagine my excitement when I was invited to share in their unique Valentine’s creation at their recently opened boutique in the heart of Paris’s 10th Arrondissement for an exclusive article!
+After Kévin and Gnagalé Béziers' Galettes des Rois tasting last month, I was fascinated to find out what the creative couple were dreaming up for Saint Valentine's Day.
+So imagine my excitement when I was invited to share in their unique Valentine's creation at their recently opened boutique in the heart of Paris's 10th Arrondissement for an exclusive article on le blog.

-Kevin Bézier is no stranger to teaching patisserie and with a serious line-up of 20-years’ experience at the hotel Lutétia, Georges V and Ritz-Escoffier school, on meeting his wife, Gnagalé the couple created Baisers Sucrés in 2013.
+Kevin Bézier is no stranger to teaching patisserie.
+With a serious line-up of 20-years' experience at the hotel Lutétia, Georges V and Ritz-Escoffier school, on meeting his wife, Gnagalé, the couple created Baisers Sucrés in 2013.
 As of April 2017, their boutique is more of a showroom for their patisserie consultancy/catering business already based in Bagnolet, east of Paris.

 It's unusual for a patisserie to also sell bread, but I could see it was just as popular with the locals.
 By the time we'd finished in their lab, most of the oversized brioches, rustic baguettes, and other Viennoiseries - the umbrella term for croissants, pains au chocolat, chaussons aux pommes, and the likes - had pretty much disappeared!
 I hear they also make giant Kouign Amman pastries for 6 people.

 The real star of the show at Baisers Sucrés is the house speciality, carried on from the tradition of the previous boutique, Tholoniat, and it's here that they've been breathing their own new life back into the boutique.